Sebastiaan-Alvarez-Rodriguez/SwarmTorrent/PEER2PEER.md

 Pattern is simple:
  1. Peer `A` sends a [PeerMessage](/src/peer/connection/message/peer/message.h) containing tag `JOIN`.
  In the message body is first a port `x` to connect to.
 Then follows the length of and hash for the torrentfile.
 Finally, we write a bit array (as bytes, prevents unpacking), which represents available fragments on `A`.
  2. Peer `B` receives, and replies with a [standard message](/src/shared/connection/message/message.h) containing `OK` to accept, `REJECT` otherwise.
-If `B` accepts, the message body contains the same lenth of and hash as `A` sent, followed by `B`s bitarray of fragments available.
+If `B` accepts, the message body contains the same lenth of and hash as `A` sent, followed by `B`'s bitarray of fragments available.
  If `B` accepts, it will send all future requests to `A` by using port `x`.

 > Note: In the future, `B` will probably not reply anything instead of `REJECT`.
 It is up to the sender to set a reasonable timeout and move on then.